lukemelia/broccoli-base64-css/README.md

 ## broccoli-base64-css

-[Broccoli](https://github.com/broccolijs/broccoli) plugin to replace refrences to images in CSS with base64 strings.
+[Broccoli](https://github.com/broccolijs/broccoli) plugin to replace references to images in CSS with base64 strings.

 ### Install
 ```